bazingalabs/proger_firmware_stacky/README.md

 ======================

-This firmware allows a Proger to upload code to any Stacky device using i2c with avrdude
+This firmware allows a Proger to upload code to any Stacky device using i2c with avrdude To build the firmware use INO tool from http://inotool.org/ or the Arduino IDE

+**When using the Arduino IDE copy the libraries in the lib directory to your Arduino libraries forder!!**

 #### Example
 ```bash